Presbyterian Church in America: Adherents and population penetration

 The greatest concentration is in the states of the Deep South, with more scattered strength in the Upper South, the upper Ohio Valley, and the Southwest.
 Two-thirds of PCA churches and members are found in the Southeast, and 25 churches are in the Metro Atlanta area.

 The state of Florida has the most PCA churches with more than 160 congregations, but Alabama, South Carolina and North Carolina, Mississippi, Georgia, Tennessee, and Texas in the South and Pennsylvania, Maryland and Virginia on the East Coast remain strongholds for the denomination.
 In the five southeastern US States (Mississippi, Alabama, South Carolina, Florida, and Georgia) the PCA had 742 congregations, making up more than one third of the total 1,771 churches.
 Mississippi has the highest percentage of adherents per 1,000 people, followed by Alabama, South Carolina, Tennessee, Delaware, and Georgia.
-Numerous mega churches can be found in the American South and East as well as in Illinois, but the largest and the second largest churches in the denomination are Korean churches.
-A Korean congregation, Sarang Community Church of Southern California in Anaheim, California, is the biggest congregation in the denomination with as many as 11,000 members.
+Numerous mega churches can be found in the American South and East as well as in Illinois.
+The largest PCA church is a Korean church located in Centreville, Virginia called Korean Central Presbyterian Church and the second largest, called Sarang Community Church of Southern California in Anaheim, California.